aws-samples/1click-hpc/docs/hpc-cluster-usage-guide.md

 - Domain Users
 - AWS Delegated Add Workstations To Domain Users

-It means the user awesome has only access to the project `laion`.
+It means the user has only access to the project `laion`.
 The name is case sensitive.

 HPC v3 - July 24, 2022 changelog: